djjudas21/puppet-freeradius/README.md

 Default: `23`.

 ##### `with_ntdomain_hack`
-Windows NT machines often authenticate themselves as NT_DOMAIN\username.
-If this parameter is set to `yes`, then the NT_DOMAIN portion of the user-name is silently discarded.
+Windows NT machines often authenticate themselves as `NT_DOMAIN\username`.
+If this parameter is set to `yes`, then the `NT_DOMAIN` portion of the user-name is silently discarded.
 Default: `no`.

 ##### `with_specialix_jetstream_hack`
 Set to `yes` if you are using a Specialix Jetstream 8500 access server.
 Default: `no`.